11 min read

 • It provides a near-native level of performance and speed on iOS and Android.

-• C# Xamarin has simplified maintenance, which helps in minimizing continuing development hours.
+• C# Xamarin has simplified maintenance, which helps in minimizing continuous development hours.

 Cons: